mmousiou/8th-Bootcamp---Week-3-challenges/default/README.md

    sfdx force:org:open -u mydevorg
    ```

-1. In your salesforce org create an app and add the Dice Game App page in the navigation items.
+1. In your salesforce org assign the permission set week3Challenges to your user.

 ## Optional Installation Instructions